-Though most people tend to focus only on the top layer of flooring, it’s important to understand how underlay can affect your home.
-Usually referring to a layer of cushioning or insulation, underlay is integral to providing insulation against heat, moisture, and sound.
+Though most people tend to focus only on the top layer of flooring, it's essential to understand how underlay can affect your home.
+Usually referring to a layer of cushioning or insulation, underlay provides insulation against heat, moisture, and sound.
 It is often installed directly under the flooring and can consist of a wide array of materials.

-Underlays commonly include rubber, felt, foam, and other “cushioning” materials, but there are also those products that serve particular functions.
+Underlays commonly include rubber, felt, foam, and other "cushioning" materials, but those products also serve particular functions.
 In many cases, the manufacturers design them to reflect heat or reduce noise.
 One can install underlays beneath both carpets and hardwoods, but some designs can go under roofing tiles.